-One of the primary novelties of this research is the extensive sample-based quantitative analysis pertaining to knowledge management in Hungary.
+One of the primary novelties of this research is its extensive sample-based quantitative analysis pertaining to knowledge management in Hungary that fills a critical gap in the literature.
 Such a comprehensive approach ensures a robust and representative understanding of the subject.